ers-stars/dolphot_jwst/docs/source/asts/create.rst

   1 1 6603.46 1673.33 17.239 16.038
   ...

-We are now ready to run the ASTs on DOLPHOT.
+We are now ready to run the ASTs with DOLPHOT.